detautama/detautama.github.io/app/articles/a-comprehensive-comparison-of-zod-safeparse-and-parse-methods.md

 ---
 title: "A Comprehensive Comparison of Zod's safeParse and parse Methods"
 date: "2025-03-19"
-description: "Understanding the differences between Zod’s safeParse and parse is essential for effective data validation in TypeScript.
+description: "Understanding the differences between Zod's safeParse and parse is essential for effective data validation in TypeScript.
 This article explores their distinct behaviors, use cases, and when to choose one over the other to ensure robust and predictable error handling in your applications."
-tag: "Zod"
+tags: ["Zod", "TypeScript", "Data Validation"]
 featured: false
 ---